URCF/urcf_workshops/intro_linux/working_with_files_and_directories.md

 # Working with files and directories

-We now know how to explore files and directories, but how do we create them?
+We now know how to explore files and directories, but how do we work with them?
+Moving, copying, creating, etc.

-Let's change into the `shell-lesson-data` directory that you downloaded earlier:
+Let's change into the `shell-lesson-data` directory that you downloaded earlier, where there's some example data we'll work with:

 ```
 $ cd ~/Downloads/shell-lesson-data/